Archdiocese of Washington: 2010 to 2020

 Wuerl resigned as archbishop of Washington in October 2018.
 He remained as apostolic administrator in the archdiocese until a successor was installed.
 In April 2019, Archbishop Wilton Gregory from the Archdiocese of Atlanta was appointed archbishop of Washington by Pope Francis.
-He became the first African American to lead the archdiocese.
-Pope Francis raised Gregory to the rank of cardinal at a consistory in Rome in November 2020.
+He became the first African-American to lead the archdiocese.
+Francis raised Gregory to the rank of cardinal at a consistory in Rome in November 2020.

-In December 2019, The Washington Post reported that McCarrick had given John Paul II $90,000 during the early 1990s and Benedict XVI $291,000 starting in 2005.
+In December 2019, The Washington Post reported that McCarrick had given John Paul II $90,000 during the early 1990s and Benedict XVI $291,000, starting in 2005.
 McCarrick also made smaller donations to other Vatican officials, The money came from the "Archbishop's Special Fund", a fund controlled by McCarrick and supported by donations from wealthy Catholics.
 Some critics accused McCarrick of trying to bribe the Vatican to ignore accusations of sexual abuse against him.
 The Vatican responded that the donations did not affect any Vatican policies or actions.
 The archdiocese took in nearly a third less money in its 2019 annual fundraising appeal, which had been renamed from "Cardinal's Appeal" to "Annual Appeal", in the wake of the scandals.